 Designations are paid out to partner agencies already receiving United Way funding on a monthly basis.

 Designations to all other non-profits are paid out on a quarterly basis.

 United Way of Whatcom County (United Way) values the trust its donors and other stakeholders place in the organization and adheres to the highest standards in gathering, using, and safeguarding their information.
 We do not rent, sell, or trade donor information to any third party outside of the United Way system.

 The information you or your employer provides to us is used to help ensure accurate records for our campaign, to process and confirm receipt of your donation, and to respond to any of your requests.
 Your donation information may be shared with your employer.
-We also use your information to send acknowledgement of your gift information and to provide information about our work that we think you may find of interest.
+We also use your information to send acknowledgement of your gift information and to provide information about our work which we think you may find of interest.
 If you do not wish to receive such communications, you may let us know at any time by contacting the United Way office.
 In addition, every e-mail message you receive from United Way will include instructions on how to unsubscribe.

 We do not provide donor information to third parties except under the following conditions:

-Public Recognition – There are times when we publicly recognize and thank donors, volunteers, and other stakeholders.
-If you prefer to remain anonymous, please indicate this when completing your pledge form or contact us.
+Public Recognition – There are times when we publicly recognize and thank donors, volunteers, and other stakeholders for their generosity.
+If you prefer to remain anonymous, please indicate this when completing your pledge information.